shughr/spacers/skills.md

 Complexity:

 ## Fighter
-for firefights with small arms and hand to hand, usually on foot.
+Fighters engage their opponents face to face, in firefights with small arms and hand to hand, either while spacing or on foot.

+For use in standard Kill, Capture, and Drive Off conflicts.
+Roll versus Fighter or Nature.

 ## Helm
-Helm covers the vast technical knowledge required of a ships captain in order to operate and pilot a starship.
+Helm covers the vast technical knowledge required of a ship's captain in order to operate and pilot a starship.

-__Suggested Help__ Navigator
+To take the helm of any startship is a brutally dangerous task.
+Fleet captains and hotshot pilots must posess vast technical knowlege of their craft if they are to survive long in the unrelenting gauntlet of deep space travel.
+Spacers all over the sector make do with a little braked help and a lotta luck.

+__Suggested Help__: Navigator, Technician

+__Beginners Luck__: Will

 ## Haggler
-you know what this is.
-Mostly for use when entering Town.
+Haggler is mostly used when entering Town, for rolling on the town haggling table.

 ## Manipulator
 For vs. and social conflicts.

 ## Medic
-basically healer (from uscmc)
+See Healer from Torchbearer core book (or Medic from USCMC)

 ## Mentor
-I think this is a more appropriate word for this setting than instructor which is used in uscmc.
+I think this is a more appropriate word for this setting than instructor which is used in USCMC.
+Obstacle is target's Max Nature.

 ## Munitioner
 You can make and repair weapons, body armor, and ammo. *cocks shotgun* ... don't forget the grenades!

-Class: small to large.
+_Class_ (starts at 2): standard, heavy, crew level, WoMD.

-Volatility: stable to highly reactive to radioactive.
+_Volatility_: reactive, highly reactive, radioactive.

-Complexity: manual, smart
+_Complexity_: standard, smart

 `Note: guns and ammo are mostly purchased because they require industrial equipment to fabricate, but this skill can be used in a pinch to convert ammunition or repair or assemble arms and armor.
-Can also be used to make explosives with the right materials, etc.`
+Can also be used to make explosives with the right materials, etc..
+At GM discretion.`

 ## Navigator
+Navigators create and interpret sector charts with and without the assistance of a computer.

+As navigators explore, they create a chart indicating the places they've visited.
+Players should not draw a map.
+Instead, they should list locations and features.
+If they can pass an Navigator skill test then they are considered to be in possession of accurate charts and data on the sector(s) in question.
+So long as they are 'on the chart' they can travel between locations without facing obstacles previously encountered.

+When deriving a chart of a place not previously explored, the chart counts as supplies for navigating and pathfinding.

+__Suggested Help:__ Technician (only when charting with computers), Scout, Researcher

+__Beginner's Luck:__ Will

+#### Navigator factors
+_Breadth (starts at 2)_: interplanetary, interstellar, intergalactic.

+_Information_: area personally explored, from standard telescopy, from high powered telescopy, based on word of mouth.

 ## Negotiator
-I might throw this down instead of Broker.

-## Operator
+> Negotiator could potentially be the word for Haggler or Dealer or an almalgam of the two, or even a separate social skill (a la Orator, which is conspicuously missing from these rules).

+-## Operator-
-used to operate terrain vehicles, hydraulic equipment, loaders, trams, drills, and those little rolly grocery carts you can buy at the dollar store.
+-used to operate terrain vehicles, hydraulic equipment, loaders, trams, drills, and those little rolly grocery carts you can buy at the dollar store.-
+> Absorbed by Pilot.

 ## Persuader
-...for social conflicts and versus tests.
+For social conflicts and versus tests to convince.

 ## Pathfinder
-getting around on the ground and in isolated environments without getting lost.
+Getting around on the ground and in isolated environments without getting lost.
+> @shughr, It's possible pieces of Pathfinder should be absorbed into Scout and Spacer.
+Not sure what you think.

 ## Pilot
-only for ship and flying vehicles.
+Flying and driving.

 ## Rigger
 The rigger is the laborer of the modern world.

 ##Xenologist
-knowledge of the weirdness of space, alien life forms, and things unknown on the record books.
-Use bookkeeper to catalog findings.
+Knowledge of the weirdness of space, alien life forms, and things unknown on the record books.
+Use Clerk to catalog findings.
 Kind of like lore master.

 ## Scavenger
-gotta find scrap, you know?
+Gotta find fuel & scrap, you know?

 ## Scout
-same as TB but will encompass some hunterly stuff like tracking.
+Same as TB but will encompass some tracking and telescopy.

 ## Spacer
 This covers vacsuit operation and the exection of all sorts of zero-g maneuvers.

 ## Survivalist
-for surviving the environment and creating makeshift stuff to get by out there.
+For surviving the environment and creating makeshift stuff to get by out there.

 ## Tactician
-This is for waging war and for firefight and ship to ship maneuvers.
+This is for waging war and for firefight and ship-to-ship maneuvers.

 ## Technician
-the computer skill basically.
-Used to train and repair smart equipment and weaponry, operate and repair computers and life support, or to help artillerist.
+The computer skill basically.
+Used to train and repair smart equipment, operate and repair computers and life support, or to help artillerist.

 ## Researcher
-the "scholar" skill but for thinslicing and doing deep reconnaissance on the net.
+The "scholar" skill but deep reconnaissance on and off the net.
 Also decoding things or recalling historical facts on the field.

-## Helm
-To take the helm of any startship is a brutally dangerous task.
-Fleet captains and hotshot pilots must posess vast technical knowlege of their craft if they are to survive long in the unrelenting gauntlet of deep space travel.
-Spacers all over the sector make do with a little braked help and a lotta luck.
-__Suggested Help__: Navigator, Technician
-__Beginners Luck__: Will

-## Tactics